ONSEN FOR INFANTS

 Chairman of Gensen Kakenagashi Association

 Born in 1949 in Tochigi Prefecture with a wealth of experience in chemical plant design construction and management, Iinuma began arduous excavations of hot springs in 1988.
-He currently overseas Ootaku No Yu Onsen Resort which has a 400 year history providing hospitality to locals interested in experiencing their natural spring.
+He currently oversees Ootaku No Yu Onsen Resort which has a 400 year history providing hospitality to locals interested in experiencing their natural spring.

 As Chairman of the Gensen Kakenagashi Association, Iinuma has measured sources of hot spring emergence throughout Japan and carefully studies the nature of hot spring water by using ORP Measurement, an index for oxidisation, evaluating water quality and the identification of beneficial mineral properties for regular bath users including young children.
 Iinuma is also a leader of a hot spring research organization that develops bath mineral micro-organisms stemming from natural formations and is an active chairman to the Gensen Kakenagashi Association dedicated to original hot springs in Japan.
 Iinuma is an exclusive specialist consultant for the infant onsen in AKARUI Early Years Learning Centre.